-In 2021, we have started collaborating more with other brands in Italy with which we share suppliers with existing issues.
+In 2022, we continued to collaborate more with other brands in Italy with which we share suppliers with existing issues.
 This common approach adopted for our monitoring programme enables us to plan, together with the supplier and the other involved brands, a short term and long-term improvement plan shared between all the parties.
 The suppliers have appreciated this way of working because they get clearer and more transparent information from brands on how to implement improvement actions.